davidglavas/indigo/_posts/2018-02-20-computing-visibility-polygons.md

 ## Background
 The visibility polygon from a single viewpoint $z$ can be computed naively in $\mathcal{O}(n^2)$ time.
 Simply cast a ray from $z$ towards every vertex of the polygon $P$ in, let's say, counter-clockwise order.
 For each ray we iterate through all edges and store the closest (euclidian distance to $z$) intersection as a vertex of the visibility polygon.
 Correctness follows from the observation that the visibility polygons boundary changes its shape only due to vertices of the polygon.

 The above approach is simple yet computationally inefficient for large polygons.
 Fortunately, more efficient algorithms have been published.
-For example [Asano's](https://search.ieice.org/bin/summary.php?id=e68-e_9_557) $\mathcal{O}(nlogn)$ time sweeping algorithm and [Joe and Simpson's](https://cs.uwaterloo.ca/research/tr/1985/CS-85-38.pdf) $\mathcal{O}(n)$ time algorithm (for those of you wondering, yes, those are the ones used by [CGAL](https://arxiv.org/pdf/1403.3905.pdf)).
+For example [Asano's](https://search.ieice.org/bin/summary.php?id=e68-e_9_557) $\mathcal{O}(nlogn)$ time sweeping algorithm and [Joe and Simpson's](https://cs.uwaterloo.ca/research/tr/1985/CS-85-38.pdf) $\mathcal{O}(n)$ time algorithm (yes, those are the ones used by [CGAL](https://arxiv.org/pdf/1403.3905.pdf)).

-**Quick Background of Joe and Simpson's algorithm.** Linear time algorithms have been shown to be optimal for computing the visibility polygon from a single viewpoint.
+**Quick Background of Joe and Simpson's algorithm.** Linear time algorithms have been shown to be optimal for computing the visibility polygon from a single viewpoint inside of a simple polygon.
 Such an algorithm was first proposed by [ElGindy and Avis](https://www.sciencedirect.com/science/article/pii/0196677481900195), it requires three stacks and is quite complicated.
 Then, a conceptually simpler algorithm requiring only one stack was proposed by [Lee](https://www.sciencedirect.com/science/article/pii/0734189X83900658).
 Later, Joe and Simpson showed that both algorithms return wrong results for polygons that wind sufficiently, they published a [correction of Lee's algorithm](https://cs.uwaterloo.ca/research/tr/1985/CS-85-38.pdf).
 It is their algorithm that we'll take a look at.

 ## The Algorithm
 Instead of a futile attempt to try and capture the algorithm in more detail than Joe & Simpson did, I'll present to you an overview that will be enough to understand the main idea.
 We'll also take a closer look at parts of the algorithm for which there is no pseudocode in the paper---the pre- and post-processing.